Phone: (845) 257-3470

 Students must have a 2.75 total cumulative grade point average to declare a major in Psychology.
 They must also have completed Introductory Psychology.

 The Psychology Department also offers two minors.
 The Psychology minor provides a representative sampling of psychological research, theory, and practice.
 This minor would be valuable to anyone whose career would benefit from a deeper understanding of human thought, emotion, or behavior.
 The Industrial-Organizational Psychology minor provides a background in the application of psychology to business and other organizational settings.
 This minor is particularly appealing to Business Administration and Communication & Media majors.
 Both are 18-credit (6-course) minors.

 Students also have the opportunity to minor in either or both of the following interdisciplinary programs housed within the Psychology Department:

 Minor in Disaster Studies (18 credits)

 The Disaster Studies minor introduces students to both practice and research in disaster studies with a focus on the emerging field of disaster mental health.
-The minor includes three required classes (Disaster Psychology, Crisis Intervention, and Practicum in Psychology), plus three courses in anthropology, black studies, communication and media, political science, psychology, or sociology.
-Students interested in learning more about this minor should visit the Institute for Disaster Mental Health website or contact IDMH director, Dr. James Halpern (845-257-3479; firstname.lastname@example.org).
+The minor includes two required classes (Disaster Psychology and Practicum in Psychology), plus three courses in anthropology, black studies, communication, geography, political science, psychology, or sociology.
+Students interested in learning more about this minor should visit the Institute for Disaster Mental Health website or contact IDMH director, Dr. James Halpern (845-257-3479; email@example.com).

 Minor in Evolutionary Studies (18 credits)